prisms-center/Fatigue/README.md

   4. compile_and_plot_FIPs.py
   5. gamma_plane.py

-<B>Datasets</B>
+  Variations of these scripts are available in the <B>applications</B> folder that are specific to certain manuscripts.

+<B>Data sets:</B>

-The dataset associated with the PRISMS-Fatigue manuscript is available for download from Materials Commons at: https://doi.org/10.13011/m3-rcyy-gx13
+The data set associated with the PRISMS-Fatigue manuscript is available for download from Materials Commons at: https://doi.org/10.13011/m3-rcyy-gx13.
+Other data sets are available in the <B>applications</B> folder.

-<B>Reference:</B>
+<B>References:</B>

-  M. Yaghoobi, K. S. Stopka, A. Lakshmanan, V. Sundararaghavan, J. E. Allison, and D. L. McDowell, "Prisms-fatigue computational framework for fatigue analysis in polycrystalline metals and alloys," npj Computational Materials, 7, 38 (2021) https://doi.org/10.1038/s41524-021-00506-8
+  + M. Yaghoobi, K. S. Stopka, A. Lakshmanan, V. Sundararaghavan, J. E. Allison, and D. L. McDowell.
+PRISMS-Fatigue computational framework for fatigue analysis in polycrystalline metals and alloys. <I>npj Comput.
+Mater.</I>, <B>7</B>, 38 (2021). https://doi.org/10.1038/s41524-021-00506-8

-  M. Yaghoobi, S. Ganesan, S. Sundar, A. Lakshmanan, S. Rudraraju, J.E.
-Allison, V. Sundararaghavan, “PRISMS-Plasticity: An open-source crystal plasticity finite element software” Computational Materials Science 169 (2019) 109078. https://doi.org/10.1016/j.commatsci.2019.109078
+  + M. Yaghoobi, S. Ganesan, S. Sundar, A. Lakshmanan, S. Rudraraju, J.E.
+Allison, and V. Sundararaghavan.
+PRISMS-Plasticity: An open-source crystal plasticity finite element software. <I>Comput.
+Mater.
+Sci.</I> <B>169</B>, 109078 (2019). https://doi.org/10.1016/j.commatsci.2019.109078